Line 2 Bloor–Danforth: Subway operations

 Upon opening, the Bloor–Danforth line was well received: a survey taken four months later showed that the subway was used by 10,000 riders per hour.
 As a result, many bus and streetcar routes were either discontinued or shortened.
 Various bus and streetcar routes that connected to the subway stations allowed the line to continue to grow and become more sustainable.
 The line carried an average of 503,060 passengers on weekdays during the 2015 operating year.

 For the first six months of operation, the subway was operated as a single system, with trains from Eglinton station running through to either Keele or Woodbine station, while other trains connected the latter two points.
 However, the manoeuvre made operation of both lines more difficult, and the practice was abandoned after the initial trial period, leaving Lower Bay station abandoned.

 In 1971, Metro Council insisted that the zone fare system be removed to allow residents of the suburbs to travel anywhere with a single fare.
 Prior to this, stations west of and east of were geographically part of Zone 2 for fare purposes, but the subway used a flat fare system, so they were treated as being part of Zone 1.
 This created problems when transferring from the subway to the buses, which were in different zones at the same location.
 The solution was a change in political thinking, where the subway was seen as a subsidized public service, instead of a utility that needed to balance its books.

-On October 15, 1976, an arsonist lit a fire on a subway train at Christie station.
-The fire destroyed four subway cars and some wall tiles, and resulted in a section of the subway being closed for a few days.
-As a result, the middle section of Christie station has different-coloured trim tiles.

 On September 19, 2007, the station modernization program was started.
 This program would result in making the subway system more accessible, add new bus and streetcar platforms, and improve the connections to regional buses and GO trains.